matthew56391/thrust-vectoring-rocket/README.md

 # Thrust-Vectoring Rocket Test Rig

 ## Overview
-This project is a bench-tested thrust-vectoring rocket system designed to explore mechanical gimbal design, embedded control, and power electronics integration.
-The system uses a 2-axis gimbal driven by high-torque servos to redirect thrust from a brushless motor, controlled by an Arduino-based system with Bluetooth input.
+This project is a bench-tested thrust-vectoring rocket control system designed to explore mechanical gimbal design, embedded control, and power electronics integration.
+A 2-axis gimbal driven by high-torque servos redirects thrust from a brushless motor, controlled by an Arduino-based system with Bluetooth input.

 This project was developed as a personal engineering project and is intended for **ground testing only**.

 ---